runtimeverification/javamop/src/README.md

 v.1.8 or higher
  * Check Git is installed properly: run `git` from a terminal.

+P.S.
+JDK 8 is required to run the tests of JavaMOP.

 ## Build and Install

 1. Run `git clone https://github.com/runtimeverification/javamop.git`